psyclaudeZ/tmux-botdomo/README.md

 set-hook -g server-start "run-shell 'tbdmd start'"
 ```

 Note that `session-closed` hook is currently broken in tmux 3.5a and doesn't get triggered as expected.
-Therefore, the approach that `tbdmd` takes is an automatic shutdown once it detects there's no longer a tmux session.
+Therefore, `tbdmd` automatically shuts down when it detects the tmux session no longer exists.

 ### 2. Configure vim